-Follow-up appointments
+Follow up appointments

+One week

-One week You will be contacted by phone around one week after your operation to check on your progress.
+You will be contacted by phone around one week after your operation to check on your progress.
 Use this call to ask any questions you may have.

+Two weeks

+You will be asked to make an appointment to see your

-Two weeks You will be asked to make an appointment to see your surgeon in two to four weeks after surgery.
+You will be asked to make an appointment to see your surgeon in two to four weeks after surgery.
 Make sure you keep this appointment.

-Four weeks Please make an appointment to see your dietitian Six weeks Appointment to see your surgeon.
+Four weeks Please make an appointment to see your dietitian

+Six weeks Appointment to see your surgeon.
 Some patients may find it helpful to see a psychologist at this time.

-Three months Appointment to see surgeon (or nurse practitioner) and dietitian Six months Appointment to see surgeon (or nurse practitioner) and dietitian Two years Appointment to see surgeon (or nurse practitioner) Many patients will be able to be discharged after two years.Your GP will be asked to arrange blood tests to check your vitamin levels on an annual basis.
-Every year Appointment to see surgeon (or nurse practitioner) if required.
+Three months Appointment to see surgeon (or nurse practitioner) and dietitian dietitian this time.
+Your GP will be asked to arrange blood tests to check your vitamin levels on an annual basis.

+Six months Appointment to see surgeon (or nurse practitioner) and required.

+One year Appointment to see surgeon (or nurse practitioner) and dietitian.
+Many patients will be able to be discharged at

+Every year Appointment to see surgeon (or nurse practitioner) if

 Often you will be asked to obtain specific blood tests in the week before an appointment.
-Other medications, such as calcium, vitamin D and iron, may be prescribed after surgery at these follow-up visits.
+Other medications, such as calcium, vitamin D and iron, may be prescribed at these follow-up visits.